ls1intum/Artemis/docs/user/exercises/quiz.rst

         - Bonus: the points will be considered as bonus points.

-    - **Questions**: There are four ways to add questions to a quiz exercise.
+    - **Questions**: There are multiple ways to add questions to a quiz exercise.

         - **Add Multiple-Choice Question**